 There have been changes to the announcement above as well as big changes to health care for women … in a good way and more to come.
 If you don’t know, please know that because of the new health care law women can now look forward to less discrimination and you do not have to be poor to benefit … can I just say that again, women will NOT be discriminated against anymore.
 We know some in the insurance field, doctors and or hospitals will try to beat the system, but the law is there to refer to now and covers All Americans not just some.
 It is hard for me to believe pro-lifers do not understand that every part of a woman’s health is subject to being penalized and that includes reproductive health care, which includes a wide range of health care issues.
 It is bad enough that lawmakers actually would subject women to demeaning practices like undergo a transvaginal scope; make them wait 72hrs, but to make doctors liable for jail time too.
 I have to say that among other ridiculous laws that need a vote in Congress, The Hyde Amendment requires a vote every year … the Hyde Amendment is a legislative provision barring the use of certain federal funds to pay for abortions with exceptions for incest and rape.
 It is not a permanent law, rather it is a “rider” that, in various forms, has been routinely attached to annual appropriations bills since 1976.
 The Hyde Amendment applies only to funds allocated by the annual appropriations bill for the Department of Health and Human Services.
 It primarily affects Medicaid. wiki

-I also admit that it pisses me off that the latest group of people in office are still getting away with saying one thing and do another which includes forcing their “family values” platform/ideology on what I thought were free Americans.
+I also admit that it pisses me off that the latest group of people in congress are still getting away with saying one thing in front of a camera yet voting another way on the floor of congress, which includes spewing and or forcing their “family values” platform/ideology on what I thought were free Americans.
 What year is it again?
-If the Republican Tea Party truly wants smaller government, they should stop trying to control women, their bodies and or change laws for the sake of that “family values” platform that is definitely the epitome of big government and an invasion of privacy.
+If the Republican Tea Party now the Nationalist party truly wants smaller government, they should stop trying to control women, their bodies and or change laws for the sake of that “family values” platform or whatever the claim it is now, and whatever it is now, it is definitely the epitome of big government and an invasion of privacy.

 The right seems to be aligning their demands for stricter abortion laws one state at a time.
 I cannot be the only one tired of the “Do as we say Not as we do Political Party of NO. It has my blood boiling.
 Now, Tea publicans running for President and some media folks are saying it is time to move on from nasty politics.
 I say if you want to become President of the US of A give Americans full disclosure.
 Women need to know if you support unnecessary procedures like a transvaginal scope … Yet; the same people accuse President Obama of withholding information from the public or being un-American get offended when asked to provide personal information.
 We are their constituents; we all deserve to know how these people will vote on issues of religion, race, gender, and or abortion.
 The beliefs of members of Congress dictate to how the vote will affect our constitutional rights.
 If you were listening, for three years conservative politicians, some conservadems ramping up of vitriolic “family values” rhetoric pushing the discussion of women’s rights, religion, race and gender preference up to the surface to rile their base.
 It is obvious now that Republican Governors had a plan to take the rhetoric a step further by passing anti-abortion legislation all over the country in fact as stated by NWLC – “Ninety-two.
 That’s the number of anti-abortion measures passed into law across the U.S. in 2011.
 In addition, in case you are wondering, yes, that is a record — in fact; it is over 2.5 times the previous record. “

 If you live under a Republican controlled State and need or know someone in need of safe affordable healthcare with limited funds, your life has got to be beyond difficult.
-Now, imagine the impact that repealing, replacing and eliminating access would have on ALL our families, friend’s co-workers.
-Let alone the idea that some Republicans want to go back to a time when women and people of colour had no rights; seen but not heard and yes it sounds silly but before you laugh, take some time and listen to Tea publicans running for President closely.
+Now, imagine the impact that repealing, replacing and eliminating access would have on ALL our families, friend’s or co-workers.
+Let alone the idea that some Republicans want to go back to a time when women and people of colour had no rights; seen but not heard and yes it sounds silly but before you laugh, take some time and listen to congressional members led by republicans and those running for office closely.